dhk4059/cs-35l-project/README.md

 # RateMyResidential - CS 35L Final Project (Winter 2022)
-A web application project for rating and viewing on-campus residential dorms in UCLA.
+A web application project for viewing and rating/reviewing on-campus residential dorms and dining halls in UCLA.
 The frontend was built with React with Firebase as the backend for the database, user authentication, and hosting.